Automate Commit Linting and Package Releases with GitHub Actions

 # Add pre-commit hook

-echo "pnpm format && pnpm lint && git add ." > .husky/pre-commit- Format, lint, and test before pushing to remote.
+echo "pnpm format && pnpm lint && git add ." > .husky/pre-commit

-echo "pnpm check" > .husky/pre-pushTips
+echo "pnpm check" > .husky/pre-push

 - Only run unit tests in Git hooks

-- E2E tests should run in CI pipeline (Github Actions)
+- E2E tests should run in CI pipeline (GitHub Actions)

 Commit Template Generator: Commitizen